Chapter 4 Reporting data results #1

 Figure 4.5 shows daily mortality during July 1995 in Chicago, IL.
 The graph on the right has added shading showing the range of daily death counts in July in Chicago for neighboring years (1990–1994 and 1996–2000).
 This added reference helps clarify for viewers how unusual the number of deaths during the July 1995 heat wave was.

-Relationship between passes and shots taken among Forwards in the worldcup dataset from the faraway package.
-The plot on the right has a smooth function added to help show the relationship between these two variables.
+dataset.
+The plot on the right has added a smooth function of the relationship between these two variables.

 ggplot(filter(worldcup, Position == "Forward"),